DON’T FALL AWAY FROM GRACE

 What all men deserve from God is judgement, condemnation and eternal death; “for all have sinned and fall short of the glory of God.”
 (Rom.
 3:23 NKJV).

-But rather than giving us what we truly deserve, God gave us in Christ Jesus what we didn’t and can never deserve or merit through our performance, self-righteousness or good works.
+But rather than giving us what we truly deserve, God gave us in and through Christ Jesus what we did not and can never deserve or merit through our performance, self-righteousness or good works.

 What does it mean to fall away from grace?